donceykong/BRAR/README.md

 ## Timeline
 ### Oct 29 - Nov 4
-- Ground scene and joint limit.
+- [x] Add ground scene and joint limit.
-- Self-collision detection.
+- [ ] Add self-collision detection.
-- Use spheres as initial objects (for testing).
+- [ ] Use spheres as initial objects (for testing).

 ### Nov 5 - Nov 11
-- Design baby robot legs onto robot.
+- [x] Design baby robot legs onto robot.
 These will follow some simple back-and-fourth pattern when the robot moves.
-- Test initial tracking algorithms for the robot to chase the ball.
+- [x] Test initial tracking algorithms for the robot to chase the ball.

 ### Nov 12 - Nov 18
 - Inverse kinematics.
 Will verify through user-controlled item that the robot attempts to grab.